rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ## 0.4.05 General guidelines on transcription

-<a name="0.4.05.1">0.4.05.1</a> Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless specifically instructed otherwise.
+<a name="0.4.05.1">0.4.05.1</a> DCRMR follows the option to provide its own transcription standard.
+Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless specifically instructed otherwise.
 Do not use the mark of omission to indicate transposition (see also [Order and transposition](/DCRMR/general-rules/Transcription/#0494-order-and-transposition)).

-Generally normalize punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.4.31.5](/DCRMR/general-rules/Transcription/#0.4.31.5)).
+Generally normalize punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.4.31.4](/DCRMR/general-rules/Transcription/#0.4.31.4)).
 Optionally, retain original capitalization and punctuation following [RDA Toolkit: RDA Guidelines on basic transcription](https://access.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-fd2213e6-ae72-3e6f-8f0a-be3fc0e8d728){:target="_blank"} and consistently apply it throughout the resource description.

 ## 0.4.1 Letters, diacritical marks, ligatures, symbols, and rebuses

 ### 0.4.12 Letters and diacritical marks

 <a name="0.4.12.1">0.4.12.1</a> In general, transcribe letters and diacritical marks as they appear.
 Do not add accents and other diacritical marks not present in the manifestation.
 Convert earlier forms of letters and diacritical marks to their modern form (see [Early letterforms and symbols, 0.4.15.1](/DCRMR/general-rules/Transcription/#0.4.15.1)).

-<a name="0.4.12.2">0.4.12.2</a> *Optionally*, when converting uppercase to lowercase, add diacritical marks that are not present on the source of information in accordance with the pattern of usage in the text.

 ### 0.4.13 Ligatures